 As we go deeper in understanding what technologies are really based on nature’s open source solutions, we come across truly “cool” designs and templates to emulate.
 We picked 8 biomimicry examples used in startups today that we thought our readers may be able to take inspiration from.

 GreenBone Ortho SRL is an Italian startup founded in 2014 with a $3.55 million single-round venture capital funding round from investors for its patented technology that transforms bamboo into bone graft scaffold.
 An ideal bone graft or scaffold should be created from biomaterials that can mimic the properties and structure of natural bone.
 GreenBone’s bone graft scaffold uses bamboo to mimic the channel-like porosity of human bones.
 The technology is expected to bring down infection and death rate in bone transplant and grafting to zero.
-At the moment, the worldwide market for conventional bone graft scaffold and substitute is expected to reach $3.2 billion by 2022.
+At the moment, the worldwide market for conventional bone graft scaffold and substitute is expected to reach upwards of $3.2 billion by 2022.
 If they don’t use “bambone” as a product name, we’re going to be slightly upset.